tableau/TabPy/docs/server-config.md

 - `TABPY_OAUTH_LOG_USER` (default `false`) sets the JWT's `sub` claim as the authenticated user for logging purposes.
 The `sub` claim is often a user's email or SSO ID, so leave this disabled unless that's an acceptable thing to write to logs in your environment.
+This has no effect unless [`TABPY_LOG_DETAILS`](#request-context-logging) is also enabled -- that's what actually logs the authenticated user, for both basic auth and OAuth.

 To authenticate a request, send the JWT as a Bearer token: